NuttaneeKnight/ServiceNow/readme.md

  - Set prefix to AC - Adoption Center
  - Submit the form

- Add some fields to the table by cliuck create New
+ Add some fields to the table by click create New
- -
+ - Navigate to the related list below to the table columns
+ - Add a "Name" Field by giving it to the typee of string.
+100 characters should be plenty